GarrettKucinski/lost-in-transpilation/content/blog/object-oriented-js/index.md

 ---
 title: "Object Oriented Javascript: An Inherited Problem"
 date: "2019-06-09"
+description: "JavaScript has a great many ways to create an object, some better than others.
+This post is going to walk through a few of those various object creation methods and the reasoning behind their use."
 ---

 ## Hello World...

-This post is going to assume you have learned a few basics already.
+I'm going to assume you have learned a some of the JavaScript basics already.
 Things like variables, data structures, and functions.
-And inevitably you have come across the subject of inheritance.
+In your travels, inevitably you will have come across the subject of inheritance.

 A quick Google search later and you’re up to your IDE in a whole host of articles that teach you how to do inheritance in JavaScript.